Women's HIL: Yibbi Jansen stars as Odisha Warriors hammer Shrachi Rarh Bengal Tigers - www.lokmattimes.com

 Women's HIL: Yibbi Jansen stars as Odisha Warriors hammer Shrachi Rarh Bengal Tigers

-Rourkela, Jan 19 It was a memorable night for hockey fans at a packed Birsa Munda Hockey Stadium ...
+Rourkela (Odisha) [India], January 19 : It was a memorable night for hockey fans at a packed Birsa Munda ...

-Rourkela, Jan 19 It was a memorable night for hockey fans at a packed Birsa Munda Hockey Stadium in Rourkela as the Odisha Warriors beat the Shrachi Rarh Bengal Tigers 3-1 in the Women’s Hockey India League (2024-25).
-Michelle Fillet (16'), Yibbi Jansen (18', 47') and Neha Goyal (58') scored for the Odisha Warriors while Udita (30') scored for the Shrachi Rarh Bengal Tigers.
+Rourkela (Odisha) [India], January 19 : It was a memorable night for hockey fans at a packed Birsa Munda Hockey Stadium in Rourkela as the Odisha Warriors beat the Shrachi Rarh Bengal Tigers 4-1 in the Women's Hockey India League (2024-25) on Sunday.

+Michelle Fillet (16`), Yibbi Jansen (18` and 47`) and Neha Goyal (58`) scored for the Odisha Warriors while Udita (30`) scored for the Shrachi Rarh Bengal Tigers, as per a press release from HIL.

 The two sides had played out a 1-1 draw three days ago in Ranchi with the Odisha Warriors then winning the penalty shootout thanks to goalkeeper Jocelyn Bartram's heroics.
 Penalty shootouts were not required tonight as the Warriors secured the win in style to take them to the top of the points table with eight points.